William Henry John Slee: Appointed first Chief Inspector of Mines, NSW

 In 1890 he was appointed Chief Inspector of Mines for NSW, based in Sydney, with a staff that grew to nine mining inspectors.
 By now he was a Justice of the Peace, as well as a member of the Prospecting Board.
 On 1 June 1896 he was additionally appointed Mining Warden for the entire colony of New South Wales, the first such appointment.
 Commencing that same year, 1896, he actively advised and assisted several geological expeditions of The Royal Society that had been appointed to investigate coral reef structures by boring at Funafuti atoll.

 Death and legacies

 In 1899 newspapers reported that W.H.J.
 Slee was ill at his Sydney home suffering from chronic bronchitis.
 In August 1903, after 28 years of public service to the NSW mining industry, he was granted leave of absence so as to retire in August 1904.
 W.H.J.
 Slee died at his home at Turramurra, on Sydney's North Shore, on 10 April 1907, aged 71.
 His wife, Emma, died in 1929 in Manly.
 His major published works include Mineral Deposits, etc., in New South Wales, 1896.
 His numerous published reports on mining districts and the principal mines throughout NSW now form an important part of the historical record of those districts.
-Slee Street, Wyalong, and Slee Street, Fifield, are named after him.
+Slee Street in Wyalong, Slee Street in Fifield, and Slee Street, in the now ghost town of Bobadah, are named after him.